 A roleplaying game is a game in which you play the role of a character, and you are solely responsible for the actions of that character.
 Like any game, the purpose of a roleplaying game is entertainment.
 Roleplaying games are usually cooperative, and groups of players will work together to tell a story.

 No matter what game you are playing, the rules are ultimately up to you.
 Game rules are intended to provide a working game, but if there are parts which you and your group do not like, feel free to change them so that they work better for your group.
-Some people prefer to play roleplaying games like board games, where you read the rules and play them as written.
-Some people prefer to play roleplaying games like Skyrim, where you “mod it ’til it breaks”.
+Some people prefer to play roleplaying games the way board games are played, where rules are played as written.
+Similarly, some people prefer to play roleplaying games the way you play Skyrim, where you “modify it ’til it breaks”.

 Table of Contents

 - How does a roleplaying game work?

 The Dungeon Master is called different things in different games: Dungeon Master, Game Master, Storyteller, Keeper, Referee, etc. While players control their own characters, the Dungeon Master controls everyone and everything else in the game.
 It is generally the Dungeon Master’s job to provide the story of the game (Storyteller), and to be an impartial arbitrator of the rules (Referee).
 Because the Dungeon Master controls the game, they have final judgment on interpretation of the game’s rules.

 Because the Dungeon Master must be impartial, they do not usually play a Player Character.
 Some Dungeon Masters choose to play a “DM PC”, but this tends to cause problems at the table, and is strongly discouraged.